disco-lang/disco/docs/introduction/variables.rst

 1. We must first *declare* the variable's :doc:`type <types>`, that is, we must say what type of value the variable will hold.
-We do this by writing the variable's name, a colon, and a type.
-For
+We do this by writing the variable's name, a colon, and a type, which is called a :doc:`type signature </reference/type-sig>`.
+For example:
-   example:

    ::

       x : N

 2. We can then *define* the variable to be equal to the value of some *expression*.
-For now, just think of an expression as any combination of numbers, operations, parentheses, and other variables.
-For
+For now, just think of an :doc:`expression
+   </reference/expression>` as any combination of numbers, operations,
-   example:
+   parentheses, and other variables.
+For example:

    ::

       x = (3 + 77) * 5

+   If you wish, you can read more about :doc:`definitions
+   </reference/definition>` in the reference documentation.

 Expressions are *evaluated* to find out what value they have, using the same order of operations you are used to from math.
 For example,